materials-data-facility/scythe/docs/source/contributor-guide.rst

 configured, and the `tox documentation <https://tox.wiki/en/latest/config.html>`_ on how to add your own custom tasks, if needed.

-Finally, MaterialsIO uses ``flake8`` to enforce code styles, which will be run for you automatically when using ``tox`` as defined above.
+Finally, Scythe uses ``flake8`` to enforce code styles, which will be run for you automatically when using ``tox`` as defined above.
 Any code-style errors, such as lines longer than 100 characters, trailing whitespace, etc. will be flagged when running ``poetry run tox``.

-The next part of the MaterialsIO guide details how to add a new parser to the ecosystem.
+The next part of the Scythe guide details how to add a new parser to the ecosystem.

 Step 1: Implement the Parser
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~